Kathryn Hunter: Stage work

-In 2008, Hunter co-starred in the first English-language production of Fragments, a collection of short plays by Samuel Beckett, directed by Peter Brook.
+In 2008, Hunter co-starred in Fragments, a collection of short plays by Samuel Beckett that was directed by Peter Brook.
 Of the London run at the Young Vic, Andrew Dickson of The Guardian wrote, "the evening belongs to Kathryn Hunter, who crams into a few minutes of stage time more than most actors achieve in a career."
 The piece toured internationally, appearing in New York in 2011.

 Hunter was made an Artistic Associate at the Royal Shakespeare Company (RSC) in 2008.

 From January to March 2009, she debuted as an RSC director with a production of Othello at the Warwick Arts Centre, Hackney Empire, Northern Stage, Oxford Playhouse and Liverpool Playhouse.
-Her husband Marcello Magni was movement director on the production and appeared in it as Roderigo.
+Her husband, Marcello Magni, was movement director on the production and appeared in it as Roderigo.
 Other cast members included Michael Gould as Iago, Patrice Naiambana as Othello, and Natalia Tena as Desdemona.

-In 2010, Hunter played Cleopatra in a production of Antony and Cleopatra and the Fool in a production of King Lear at the Royal Shakespeare Company's Courtyard Theatre in Stratford-upon-Avon.
+In 2010, Hunter played Cleopatra in a production of Antony and Cleopatra and the Fool in a production of King Lear at the RSC's Courtyard Theatre in Stratford-upon-Avon.
 The latter performance was described as "outstanding".

 In January 2011, she withdrew from these roles shortly before the plays were due to be revived.

 In February 2016, Hunter took the title role of Cyrano de Bergerac at the Southwark Playhouse, London.
-Guardian critic Michael Billington wrote, "Hunter is an astonishing shape-shifting performer who can play just about anything" but Telegraph critic Jane Schilling called Rusell Bolam's production "an opportunity squandered."
-In 2017 she starred in the title role in The House of Bernarda Alba at the Royal Exchange, Manchester.
+Guardian critic Michael Billington wrote, "Hunter is an astonishing shape-shifting performer who can play just about anything" but Telegraph critic Jane Schilling called Russell Bolam's production "an opportunity squandered."
+In 2017, she starred in the title role in The House of Bernarda Alba at the Royal Exchange in Manchester.

-In 2018, Hunter returned to the Royal Shakespeare Company to play the title role in Timon of Athens, directed by Simon Godwin.
+In 2018, Hunter returned to the RSC to play the title role in Timon of Athens, directed by Simon Godwin.

-From December 2022 to June 2023, Hunter is playing the lead role of Janina Duszejko in a stage adaptation of the Polish mystery novel Drive Your Plow Over the Bones of the Dead, adapted for the stage by Complicité.
+From December 2022 to June 2023, Hunter played the lead role of Janina Duszejko in a stage adaptation of the Polish mystery novel Drive Your Plow Over the Bones of the Dead, adapted for the stage by Complicité.

 TV and film

+Hunter's screen work includes a supporting role in the TV series Rome as Cleopatra's companion, Charmian, and voicing Gorn in Tron: Uprising.
+In a 2001 Silent Witness story titled "Faith" (BBC), Hunter played the role of Sister Geraldine Catterson.
+In 2018, she starred in the BBC Two drama Black Earth Rising as Capi Petridis, the Prosecutor of the International Criminal Court.

+Beginning in 2022, Hunter portrayed Eedy Karn in the television series Andor.

-Her screen work includes a supporting role in the TV series Rome as Cleopatra's companion, Charmian, and voicing Gorn in Tron: Uprising.
-Notable film work includes Mike Leigh's All or Nothing (2002) and Harry Potter's neighbour, Arabella Figg, in the fifth movie of the Harry Potter series, Harry Potter and the Order of the Phoenix (2007).
-A 2001 episode of Silent Witness entitled "Faith" (BBC), Hunter played the role of Sister Geraldine Catterson.
-In 2018 she starred in the BBC Two drama Black Earth Rising as Capi Petridis, the Prosecutor of the International Criminal Court.
-In 2021, she earned acclaim in her portrayal of the Three Witches in Joel Coen's The Tragedy of Macbeth, and for her performance was awarded the New York Film Critics Circle Award for Best Supporting Actress.
+Notable film work includes Mike Leigh's All or Nothing (2002) and Harry Potter's neighbour, Arabella Figg, in the fifth film of the Harry Potter series, Harry Potter and the Order of the Phoenix (2007).In 2021, she earned acclaim in her portrayal of the Three Witches in Joel Coen's The Tragedy of Macbeth; for her performance, she was awarded the New York Film Critics Circle Award for Best Supporting Actress.